Mustafaalua/Detector_Detection/readme.md

 The examples will mostly be shown in image.

 #### Axis
-The Script is written with opencv and the defualt placement of origin is the top left corner of the image.
+The script is written with opencv and the defualt placement of origin is the top left corner of a image.

 ![!\[Alt text\](XandY.png)](readmeImages/XandYAxis.png)
 ***
 #### Lower and Upper
+Throughout the script upper and lower are mentioned.
+The use can be ambiguous depending on what part of the script that is being evaluated.
+The safest way is to run in debug mode and compare upper and lower thresholds to see orientation used.

-Throughout the script upper and lower are mentioned a lot.
-The first use of upper and lower was done in respective to the y-axis but not value based.
+When looking at point objects and everything derived from that objects information is done in a specific way.
+The use of upper and lower was done in respective to the y-axis but not value based.
 It was done by looking at the image.

-When you look at the bottom of the image and move your eyes up, it was then considered to an upwards movement even though the y value got smaller.
-That logic did unfortunately not work when looking at the x-axis.
+When you look at the bottom of the image and move your eyes up, it was then considered to an upwards movement even though the y-value got smaller because of the origin.
+In case of x-axis the higher x-values are considered lower movement.
+The following image shows this case.

-CHECK
-The principle is still the same.
-When the axis value gets smaller it is considered upper.
-When the axis value gets larger it is considered lower.

 ![Alt text](readmeImages/UpperAndLower.png)
 ***